smartdevicelink/sdl_hmi_integration_guidelines/docs/BasicCommunication/GetAppProperties/index.md

 ### Response
-In case `policyAppID` is ommited in the request, SDL provides all app properties in the response.
+In case `policyAppID` is omitted in the request, SDL provides all app properties in the response.

 #### Parameters
 |Name|Type|Mandatory|Additional|